NOTE: This section does not apply to Surplus Service

 arrangement indicating that the intention is not to gain recognition.

 Contributions are not impacted in either scenario.

-legitimate reasons to allow visitors to stay in SR. The DRA doesn't
+legitimate reasons to allow visitors to stay in the SR. The DRA doesn't

 preclude it but allows the member to seek authority from DHA as the

 property and tenancy manager.
 Obviously it does not allow for permanent

 living unless recognised as a dependant.
 Short term legitimate reasons

 where no money is being paid towards rent (ie. not subletting) is the